Reyno851/GioSenz_UI/README.md

+# GioSenz_UI
+This repository contains files and folders used to create a mapping web application to assist in urban planning using Google Maps APIs.

-# MyApp
+# my-giosenz-app-secure

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.1

 ## Development server